duanemcguire/duaneblog/content/blog/kapa.md

 KAPA also integrated with the schools by hiring high schoolers to be afternoon disc jockeys at the station.
 This was clearly a stroke of genius in marketing and community relations.
 Bob Claunch  reached out to local drama and speech teachers to coordinate the effort.
 At Raymond High School that was my drama and English teacher, Mr. Ball.
 When I was a sophomore, Mr. Ball asked me if I'd like to interview for an announcing position at KAPA.
 I didn't have the courage to say "yes", so I said "no" (but, yes, I've often regretted it)!

 ---
-Later in my Sophomore year I did go to work for the largest retailer in town, Dennis Company.
+Later in my sophomore year I did go to work for the largest retailer in town, Dennis Company.
 Although I didn't advance my theater and media skills there, it too was a great opportunity: a natural and privileged outgrowth of my connections in the community.
 While there, I was dramatically able to see and understand the connection between the radio station and one of its principal advertisers.

 At that  time, KAPA had hired Virginia McKinney (mother of some of my school friends) to do an afternoon show at the station.
 Virginia was a vivacious person with strong connections and a commitment to boosterism.
 She was the champion of school sports, school music, and school arts.
 So she was perfect for the job.
 At one point in her career there, she thought it a good idea to improve the cultural awareness of the townspeople by playing classical music at the station.